yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 ```

-User and IdentityInterface
+User and BasicIdentityInterface|IdentityInterface
 --------------------------

 The `CWebUser` class in 1.1 is now replaced by [[yii\web\User]], and there is no more
 `CUserIdentity` class.
-Instead, you should implement the [[yii\web\IdentityInterface]] which
+Instead, you should implement the [[yii\web\BasicIdentityInterface]] or
-is much more straightforward to use.
-The advanced project template provides such an example.
+[[yii\web\IdentityInterface]] which is much more straightforward to use.
+The advanced project template provides
+such an example.

 Please refer to the [Authentication](security-authentication.md), [Authorization](security-authorization.md), and [Advanced Project Template](https://github.com/yiisoft/yii2-app-advanced/blob/master/docs/guide/README.md) sections for more details.